Skip to main content

 Section 16.1.8 Graduation

-Degree and certificate candidates who expect to complete requirements in a particular year must apply to the Office of the Registrar before July 15 for fall graduation and before January 15 for spring graduation.
-Students must complete the graduation application online via the Student Hub: concordia.ca/students > My CU Account > My Student Centre > Academics (drop down menu) > Apply for Graduation.
+Degree and certificate candidates who expect to complete requirements in a particular year must apply for graduation to the Office of the Registrar.
+Students must complete the graduation application online via the Student Hub.
 The graduation fee is payable whether or not a student attends convocation.
-Students enrolled in microprograms are not required to submit an application for graduation, but will graduate following completion of their program requirements.
+Application deadlines and other pertinent information can be found at concordia.ca/graduation.
+Students enrolled in microprograms are not required to submit an application for graduation, but will receive a letter following completion of their program requirements.

 Section 16.1.9 High Academic Achievement